On This Page

-- Be courteous of others on shore.
-Be cautious of people behind you when making your back cast.
+- Be courteous to others on shore.
+Be aware of people behind you when making your back cast.

 - Observe your quota.
 Please consult fishing regulations and DFO.
-The daily quota for sockeye salmon are posted by DFO.
+The daily quota for sockeye salmon is posted by DFO.

 The park is open to hunting.
 All hunters to the area should refer to the current BC Hunting and Trapping Regulation Synopsis for more information.

-Please note: there is a No Shooting Area in the Babine River Corridor Park south entrance please review Map F4 of the BC Hunting and Trapping Regulations Synopsis.
+Please note: there is a No Shooting Area around the Babine River Corridor Park south entrance.
+Please review Map F4 of the BC Hunting and Trapping Regulations Synopsis.

 Facilities Available at this Park